-Updated September 2018
+Updated November 2018

 2. Understand breast width diameter will determine your implant size, not you

 Breast width diameter (BWD) is perhaps the most important consideration when it comes to choosing breast implant size, shape, and profile.
 It is the measurement taken from the width of your breasts—from cleavage to the outermost edge.
 This tells your surgeon how large of an implant will fit, and what profile or projection.

-2. Don't confuse cup size with breast implant size
+3. Don't confuse cup size with breast implant size

 Many women go into a breast augmentation consultation requesting a certain cup size.
 They want to achieve a C cup or D cup.
 Unfortunately, implants are sized in milliliters (cc) of volume.
 They can range anywhere from 80cc to 850cc, and come with a base width of 7.4cm to 17.2cm.
 This can cause confusion when choosing implant sizes if you look to your current cup size as a marker.

-3. Remember that breast augmentation goal photos are just that—a goal!
+4. Remember that breast augmentation goal photos are just that—a goal!

 It's easy to assume you can pick a photo, take it to a surgeon and say, "I want these breasts."
 That's not exactly how it works.
 You can’t place an order for breasts like you would place an order for fast food at a drive-thru.
 From the amount of breast tissue you have and your skin laxity to the spacing of your breasts and breast width diameter, your anatomy plays an enormous role in the final outcome.

 For example, if you have breasts that are spaced widely apart, you will still have breasts that are spaced widely apart after your breast augmentation surgery.
-The opposite is also true—if you have breasts that are naturally close together, a plastic surgeon cannot make them farther apart.
+The opposite is also true.
+If you have breasts that are naturally close together, a plastic surgeon cannot make them farther apart.

 - My breasts have lost a lot of upper pole volume.
 I want my breast implants to provide more cleavage and projection.